 This course will be taught in English.
 Students at an advanced level in French will write papers and complete presentations in French.
 First Year students will complete the work required for the FYSeminar course and will earn 1.5 units.

-Students will be able to select elective courses from a range of courses offered in English or in French such as*:
+Students will be able to select elective courses from a range of courses offered in English or in French.
+St. Lawrence University cannot guarantee that a particular course will be offered in any given semester.

 - Agenda Setting and Issue Definition